buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProcessExtension/Types/IfcTaskTypeEnum.md

 ### TESTING
 The set of tasks required to evaluate the performance of an object, to ensure if something is installed and is operating within expected parameters.

-> EXAMPLE A system or element type may have a testing tasks as part of routine maintenance.
+> EXAMPLE A system or element type may have testing tasks as part of routine maintenance.

 ### TROUBLESHOOTING
 The set of tasks required to diagnose commonly encountered performance problems, typically applied to element types and systems.